 How to Update Windows 10 to 11 Without Losing Data

-Many users ask, can I upgrade Windows 10 to 11 without losing data?
+Many users ask, can we upgrade Windows 10 to 11 without losing data?
 The answer is yes!
 This detailed guide shows safe upgrade options that protect your files, programs, and preferences.
 Learn the best practices for a smooth transition to Windows 11 without data loss or system issues.

 Is It Safe to Upgrade Without Losing Files?